 Every website owner (including myself) hires copywriters to write content for things like about pages, FAQ’s, or blog posts.
-Hourly wages for novice copywriters are not very high, but with some experience and a growing portfolio, you can become a freelance writer today and soon be charging more than you make at your full-time job if you find the right clients and brand yourself as an expert with this side business idea.
+Hourly wages for novice copywriters are not very high, but with some experience and a growing portfolio, you can become a freelance writer today and soon be charging more than you make at your full-time job if you find the right clients and brand yourself as an expert with this small business idea.
+Be sure to understand how AI is impacting the world of freelance writing and check out my picks for the best AI writing tools like my free paragraph rewriter.
 Check out one of my most talented friends, Jory Mackay, for an example of someone who’s doing a great job of positioning himself as a premium service-provider with his freelance writing side business idea.
 Then when you’re ready to start cold emailing potential clients, pick up my free downloadable freelance proposal template and get started today.

 If you have an eye for spotting promising foreign products, this business is for you.